Odette Dynasty O’Hara

 Michael: Yes.

-Sabrina: Alright, that long ass question, we’re good.
-Alright, so how do you define drag?
+Sabrina: So, how do you define drag?

 Michael: Right.